itbert/itbert/README.md

 # Hello👋
 > I am an ordinary schoolboy with a passion for programming and keen to develop my skills in Ai field
 >
-> Ex professional table tennis and soccer player
+> Ex professional table tennis player
 >
 > I like AI, DS, Math, Neurobiology, Chemistry, and computer science in general